-Those competing for a director of healthcare marketing position can stand out from the crowd by earning an MBA with a specialization in Healthcare Management.
-Coursework typically includes managerial economics, financial management, healthcare policy, and healthcare planning and marketing.
+Many employers prefer to hire candidates with a master’s degree and relevant experience for senior-level positions such as director.
+For example, an MBA with a specialization in Healthcare Management typically includes coursework on managerial economics, financial management, healthcare policy, and healthcare planning and marketing.

-- Solve real-world challenges with modern theories of leadership, management and negotiation.
+- Solve real-world challenges with modern theories of leadership, management and negotiation

-- Apply contemporary business principles integral to a medical organization.
+- Apply contemporary business principles integral to a medical organization

-- Use creative problem-solving skills to make critical decisions.
+- Use creative problem-solving skills to make critical decisions

-- Integrate marketing, operations, personnel and financial initiatives.
+- Integrate marketing, operations, personnel and financial initiatives